A good CV is nice, but how about a great CV?

 No matter where you are in your career, give the words on your CV room to breathe.

 Keep font sizes between 10 and 12 points for body text and 12 and 14 points for headings.
 Maintain page margins between 1.27cm and 2.5cm, and adjust line spacing to somewhere between single and double-spaced to create a balanced, professional appearance.
 You may feel like you're wasting precious CV real estate, but you're actually making it easier for an HR Mnager to read (and be impressed by) your CV.

 Tweak and tailor to every role

 If the job description is the question, your CV is the answer ‒ a great CV must supply a well-rounded, appropriate response if you want to secure top marks.
 How can you achieve this?

 When reviewing the job description, tease it apart and identify the essential requirements.
 Then, tweak and tailor your CV so that it reflects the specific job criteria.
-This doesn’t necessarily mean rewriting your entire CV.
-It might mean adding a few keywords in your personal statement, moving an important role to a prominent position or even skimming down the details of an old position to create room for more relevant skills.
+This doesn't necessarily mean rewriting your entire CV.
+It might mean adding a few keywords in your personal summary, moving an important role to a prominent position or even slimming down the details of an old position to create room for more relevant skills.

-No two roles are the same, so why would you supply different HR managers with the same CV?
+No two roles are the same, so why would you supply different HR Managers with the same CV?
 If you do, you may not do yourself justice and cost yourself the job.

-A good CV is nice, but taking it to the next level is how you’ll finally land that interview.
-And as it turns out, doing so isn’t too hard ‒ it is simply a case of making it more relevant, more pleasing on the eye and more professional.
-With just a few small adjustments, you make an HR manager’s job much easier, easily placing yourself ahead of the competition.
+A good CV is nice, but taking it to the next level is how you'll finally land that interview.
+And as it turns out, doing so isn't too hard ‒ it is simply a case of making it more relevant, more pleasing on the eye and more professional.
+With just a few small adjustments, you make an HR Manager's job much easier, easily placing yourself ahead of the competition.

-Click on the following link for more CV-writing advice.
+Click on the following link for more CV writing advice.